gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 ##### !question

 Why is it important to carefully select Government-led or Contractor-led software development?
+(Select the correct answer)

 ##### !end-question